 Not all unit trust platforms charge sales and withdrawal charges

 Sales and withdrawal charges are charged by financial advisors as well as local banks (DBS, OCBC, UOB), through their fund platforms or relationship managers.
 These front-end sales charges and redemption charges can go as high as 5%, which effectively translates to a 5% loss on investments - by extension, poorer returns for investors.
 As brokerages that facilitate ETF investing do not normally charge such exorbitant fees, ETF investors are able to keep more investment returns for themselves.

 However, unit trust investing can be as cost-competitive as investing in ETFs when investing through a platform like Endowus, where you pay 0% sales or redemption charge.

 Unit trusts can also be passively managed

 Most unit trusts in Singapore are actively managed, with fund managers making discretionary investment decisions.
-There are a handful of unit trusts such as the Infinity US 500 that tracks indexes passively.
+There are a handful of unit trusts such as the Infinity US 500 tracking indices passively.
 Also, there are systematic passive funds such as Dimensional funds that are managed cost-efficiently, with cost structures equivalent to low-cost ETFs.

 Now that we have addressed the misconceptions about unit trusts, let us explain how unit trusts should be the better investment vehicle for passive investors, especially with robo-advisors.

 Why unit trusts can be better than ETFs for Singapore investors

 In general, unit trusts distributed in Singapore already take tax and foreign exchange (FX) for Singaporeans into account.

 Diversified ETFs are denominated in foreign currency

 Most of the ETFs with overseas underlying holdings are often denominated in US dollars (USD) or other foreign currencies.
 The only few exceptions include the STI ETF and other Singapore Reit ETFs.
 For Singapore investors to invest in globally diversified portfolios, they have to buy USD to be able to invest in these ETFs.